mpbron/allib-chao-experiments/README.md

 $ docker build -t allib-chao .
 ```

+This will build the container according to the
+[`Dockerfile`](Dockerfile).
+This container is based on a Ubuntu 22.04
+LTS image, which already contains a working R installation.
+After
-After building has succeeded, you can run the `run_benchmark_podman.sh`
+building has succeeded, you can run the `run_benchmark_podman.sh` or
-or `run_benchmark_docker.sh` script, which takes arguments in the same
+`run_benchmark_docker.sh` script, which takes arguments in the same
 order as the `run_benchmark` script:

 ``` console